wajidmir23/customer-churn-ai/README.md

 | Random Forest | 0.761 | 0.534 | 0.767 | 0.630 | 0.706 | 0.840 |
 | **Gradient Boosting (selected)** | **0.742** | **0.509** | **0.797** | **0.621** | **0.716** | **0.846** |

 The Gradient Boosting model was selected because it has the highest recall (79.7%) and F2 score (0.716), while also having the best ROC-AUC.
-Its lower accuracy than Random Forest is an acceptable trade-off for catching more customers who actually churn.
+Its lower accuracy than Random Forest is an acceptable trade off for catching more customers who actually churn.

 ## Explainable AI with SHAP

 The application calls a SHAP explainer on the selected estimator after applying the fitted preprocessing step.
-Since one-hot encoding expands categorical columns, the code then aggregates SHAP values back to original fields such as `Contract` and `PaymentMethod`.
+Since one hot encoding expands categorical columns, the code then aggregates SHAP values back to original fields such as `Contract` and `PaymentMethod`.

 For an individual customer, the **Explain Prediction** page shows: